favgen/favgen/README.md

 [![npm](https://img.shields.io/npm/v/favgen?style=flat-square)](https://www.npmjs.com/package/favgen)

 This is a simple CLI tool to generate an optimized set of favicons from a single input file.
-Icons are optimized in terms of both size and quantity (nowadays you don't that many of them).
+Icons are optimized in terms of both size and quantity (nowadays you don't need that many of them).
 They are produced according to [this article](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs) which served as an inspiration for the tool.

 You can provide a file with any extension that [sharp library](https://sharp.pixelplumbing.com/) accepts.